 Here are a few ways in which the different departments at a property contribute to the overall guest experience:

-Now that we have defined what the guest experience is and who is responsible for it, let’s examine what a positive guest experience actually looks like.
+Now that we have defined what the guest experience is and who is responsible for it, let’s examine guest services examples of what a positive experience actually looks like.

 Travel can be tiring and when people finally arrive at their destination they generally would prefer a smiling face to welcome them.
 A warm and friendly staff is an important element of any guest experience, especially at the front desk.
 Even when guests are difficult (especially when guests are difficult), it’s important for employees to grin and be as accommodating as possible to the needs of every person who walks through the lobby.

 There are very few circumstances under which people enjoy waiting around or standing in line.
 These circumstances never exist at a hotel or other type of lodging property.
-It’s imperative that hoteliers and their staff do everything possible to eliminate lines at the front and concierge desks, and reduce any wait times that may exist at other areas of the property (e.g., breakfast buffets).
+It’s imperative that hoteliers and their staff do everything possible to eliminate lines at the front and concierge desks for customers in hotels, and reduce any wait times that may exist at other areas of the property (e.g., breakfast buffets).

 When consumers book a room at a hotel, they have some basic expectations about the condition of the property.
 To feel that they have received the best value for money, guest rooms should be clean and the items within them in good working condition (e.g., coffee maker, mini fridge, air conditioning, etc.).
 Likewise, other areas of the property should be regularly cleaned and maintained.